neonmoe/fae/README.md

 # Fae
 Fae is a simple, performant, and compatible 2D rendering crate built on top of `glutin`, with optional text rendering functionality.
-Ever wanted to make an application on top of `glutin`, but can't be bothered to write the ~1k lines of boilerplate OpenGL and event handling for `draw_quad`?
-This is what I made for that usecase.

 Fae's main design goals are simplicity and performance while supporting older/low-end target platforms.
-The optional text-rendering feature `text` uses `rusttype`.
+The optional text-rendering feature `text` can draw simple text with the `font8x8` crate, or more sophisticated TTF-based text via `font-kit` (WIP).

-Fae supports OpenGL 2.1+ and OpenGL ES 2.0+ contexts, but will do some optimizations (that is, use VAOs) if a newer context is available.
+Fae supports OpenGL 2.1 and OpenGL ES 2.0 contexts, but will do some optimizations (VAOs, instanced rendering) if a newer context (3.3+/ES 3.0+) is available.

+This is not a serious contender intended to replace any general 2D rendering crates.
+I'm developing this as an exercise to learn about OpenGL and font rendering, with an eventual goal of being usable for my own applications.
+Use with caution!

 ## Important note
 Fae is currently under development, and I wouldn't recommend it for any kind of usage yet.
-Especially since the API is currently oriented so it fits the backend of the crate, instead of being easy to use, and that will definitely change in the future.
 It's on crates.io mostly so I don't have to come up with another name :)

 ## Cargo features
 - The **png** feature implements the `Image::from_png` function, which allows you to load images from PNG data.
 This is a very convenient feature, but not necessarily a requirement for using the crate, so it's optional.
+Also, it adds some executable size, so use with caution, if you're going for minimalism.
 - The **text** feature implements the `text` mod, which has functionality for drawing strings.
-Fonts are provided in the form of .ttf files shipped with your application.
-The glyph rendering is done by `rusttype`, which this feature adds as a dependency, as well as `unicode-normalization`.
-A lightweight version of this feature is planned, where you can use bitmap fonts to conserve executable size and performance.
-When this is not enabled, text rendering functions are still defined, but print out squares in the place of glyphs.
-- **flame** is available as an optional dependency, because that's how the renderer is profiled.
-If you want to use `flame` in your own application that uses `fae`, but *don't* want the `fae` profiling information, use `Renderer::set_profiling(false)`.
+If `font8x8` is enabled as a feature (which it is, by default), you can draw text with a simple 8x8 bitmap-based font.
+If `font-kit` is enabled, you can draw text with any font provided by it (WIP).
+- The **profiler** feature implements the `profiler` mod.
+  Everything in the `minreq::profiler` module is a no-op if this feature is disabled.

 ## Notes
 - You can force the crate to use an OpenGL 2.1 context by setting the